zS1L3NT/ts-npm-ytmusic-api/docs/guides/usage/getArtist.md

 # Getting an artist

-`getArtist()` will fetch you information about a specific artist by it's ID.
+`getArtist()` will fetch you information about a specific artist by its ID.

 ```ts
 ytmusic.getArtist("UCTUR0sVEkD8T5MlSHqgaI_Q").then(artist => {